Philip-O-M/PasswordManager/README.md

       npm i

 ## Performing the tests
+To run the tests, navigate to the starter folder as shown
+      cd Proj1_Starter
-To run the tests, ensure you are in the folder that contains the test folder then type the command below
+To run the test type the command below

-      npm test
+      npm run test

 You will see that all the 11 tests present will have passed.
 ## To run the server(backend)